integration code

 But Isn’t Everyone an Expert?

 “Wikipedia is written collaboratively by largely anonymous Internet volunteers who write without pay.
-Anyone with Internet access can write and make changes to Wikipedia articles (except incertain cases where editing is restricted to prevent disruption or vandalism).
+Anyone with Internet access can write and make changes to Wikipedia articles (except in certain cases where editing is restricted to prevent disruption or vandalism).
 Users can contribute anonymously, under a pseudonym, or with their real identity, if they choose.”

-The problem is simple and succinct: everyone is not an expert and real experts do not have the time (always) to moderate Wikipedia pages.
+The problem is simple and succinct: not everyone is an expert, and real experts do not have the time (always) to moderate Wikipedia pages.

 Rand Fishkin over at SEOMoz says that we should approach the machine to fix it from the inside.
-I don’t think that I’m in a position to disagree with him (at least outright or until I lose more hair).
+I don’t think that I’m in a position to disagree with him (at least, not outright or until I lose more hair).
 He challenged his readers to write internally on Wikipedia pages.
 Wikipedia articles, due to their phenomenal overrepresentation in search engines, can drive a remarkable amount of traffic, so many wiki-hacks are simply attempts to boost click-throughs.”

 Nonprofit Business Model Failure

 Here’s an example to illustrate this point better: when you get sick, you visit the doctor.
 The healthcare provider that you visit has invested uber-high amounts of money into his or her education so that he or she can specialize in medicine.
-In the United States, we regulate these professionals because of the risks associated with poor practitioners (not to mention the soaring malpractice insurance rates that they have to pay because of masses of affected parties who feel as though the “authority” should not have erred).
+In the United States, we regulate these professionals because of the risks associated with poor practitioners (not to mention the soaring malpractice insurance rates that they have to pay because of the masses of affected parties who feel as though the “authority” should not have erred).

 Now apply the Wikipedia concept to the medical profession, which relies on exact information and deep learning.
-Would you go to a doctor that learned how to heal because he has been involved in many, many online chat discussions on the topic?
+Would you go to a doctor who learned how to heal because he has been involved in many, many online chat discussions on the topic?
 Would you place your triple heart bypass surgery into the hands of an intern who blogs about heart health?
-What about the guy who blows smoke all over your body and chants to your good health?
+What about the guy who blows smoke all over your body and chants for your good health?
 Do you trust his expertise?

 Nah.

 Authority and Credibility.
-Google Search Results Misrepresent What a Wiki Actually is.
+Google Search Results Misrepresent What a Wiki Actually Is.

 Now, here’s the problem with Google ranking Wikipedia so very high in search results: it builds their credibility and authority to be MORE THAN what they actually are: a community conversation.
-That isn’t meant to denigrate all of the useful information and posts that people “give” to Wikipedia along with the financial support, but it’s meant to explain what they are.
+That isn’t meant to denigrate all of the useful information and posts that people “give” to Wikipedia, along with the financial support, but it’s meant to explain what they are.

 If I had my say, I’d ask Google to take a look at how high they rank Wikipedia in search results.
 They may be unwittingly perpetuating a misrepresentation…